Sir John Waller, 7th Baronet

 Sir John Stanier Waller, 7th Baronet (27 July 1917 – 22 January 1995) was an English author, poet and journalist.
 He was one of the group of Cairo poets during World War II.
+He was the last of the Waller baronets of Braywick Lodge (1815).

 Life

 Waller was the son of Captain Stanier Waller and Alice Harris, who was a barmaid before she married; Captain Waller died of wounds from the First World War.
 John was educated at Weymouth College and Worcester College, Oxford.
 In 1939, he founded the magazine Kingdom Come, which he edited.

 Waller served in the Middle East from 1941 to 1946 and was initially with the Royal Army Service Corps.
 Then he was posted to the Ministry of Information, where his sergeant-major was the poet G. S. Fraser.
 During his time in Cairo, he founded the Salamander Society with Keith Bullen and John Cromer, and launched Oasis: the Middle East Anthology of Poetry from the Forces in August 1943.